tapayz/crypted-pay-docs-prj/getting-started/README.md

 # Getting Started

-Crypted-Pay is a payment platform designed to enable anyone to easily accept cryptocurrency payments.
+Tapayz is a payment platform designed to enable anyone to easily accept cryptocurrency payments.
-This guide introduces the **complete payment flow**, **API Key issuance and usage**, **Webhook configuration**, and more for Crypted-Pay integration.
+This guide introduces the **complete payment flow**, **API Key issuance and usage**, **Webhook configuration**, and more for Tapayz integration.

 ---

 ## Payment Flow Details

-Below is the basic payment processing flow of Crypted-Pay.
+Below is the basic payment processing flow of Tapayz.

 ```mermaid
 sequenceDiagram